-Over the last several quarters, the Corporation has been focusing on the enterprise market and has made significant progress in capturing well-established, well-reputed companies that can be used as references to spur and support additional sales.
-When compared to the same periods in 2021, Subscription revenue for the three- and nine- month period ended September 30, 2022 has increased 11.5% and 11.2% due to increased sales to enterprise clients partially offset by churn of mostly smaller, legacy customers.
+Over the last several quarters, the Corporation has been focusing on the enterprise market and has made progress in capturing well-established, well reputed companies.

+When compared to the same periods in 2022, subscription revenue for the three- and six-month periods ended June 30, 2023 has increased 22.8% and 15.6% due to increased sales to enterprise clients partially offset by churn of mostly smaller, legacy customers.
+Enterprise client revenue was \$427 in the quarter (2022: \$282) which has grown 34.0% due the expansion of services to current enterprise clients as well as increasing the number of enterprise clients.

 The Corporation reported its first investment services revenue in 2021.
 This revenue stream is the result of fees charged to clients on qualifying services and/or transactions processed through Katipult's Platform.
 This revenue will vary in size and timing as it is based on the volume and characteristics of the transactions processed.
-Due to the significant slow down in private capital deal activity, the Corporation did not generate any investment services revenue in the third quarter of 2022.
+The Corporation reported transaction investment service revenue of \$54 and 67 in the three- and six-month period ended June 30, 2023 (2022 - \$nil and \$nil).

 Integration revenue is non-recurring and fluctuates from quarter-to-quarter as it is dependent on the number of new customers brought on in the quarter, and the level of the client's understanding of regulatory requirements, the level of customer-facing customization required and issues needing to be addressed to make the client ready to onboard.
-The Corporation reported integration revenue of \$36 for the nine-month period ended September 30, 2022 (2021: \$10).
+The Corporation reported \$19 integration revenue for the three- and six-month periods June 30, 2023 (2022: \$17 and \$36).